Sam Neill

-Early life
+Early life, education and early theatre work

-Nigel John Dermot Neill was born in Omagh on 14 September 1947, the son of English mother Priscilla Beatrice (née Ingham) and New Zealand father Dermot Neill.
-Consequently, he has three documented nationalities for New Zealand, Ireland, and the United Kingdom.
-His great-grandfather Percival "Percy" Neill had left Belfast for Australia, joining a firm of merchants in Melbourne.
-Four years later, in 1863, he moved to New Zealand and settled in Dunedin.
-He was the son of a wine merchant who imported wine from France.
+Nigel John Dermot Neill was born on 14 September 1947 in Omagh, County Tyrone, Northern Ireland, to an English mother, Priscilla Beatrice Ingham, and a New Zealand father, Dermot Neill.
+As a result, he held three documented citizenships: Irish, British, and New Zealand.
+His great-grandfather, Percival "Percy" Neill, the son of a wine merchant who imported wine from France, left Belfast for Australia, where he joined a firm of merchants in Melbourne, eventually moving to New Zealand and settling in Dunedin in 1863.
 At the time of Neill's birth, his father was stationed in Northern Ireland, serving as an officer with the Royal Irish Fusiliers.
-His father's family owned Neill and Co. (later part of the listed hospitality group Wilson Neill).
+Dermot Neill's family owned Neill and Company, later part of the listed hospitality group Wilson Neill.